Unthrottled/ultra-marathon/content/introduction.md

 However, my purpose for getting good grades had changed when I entered my 2 years at university.
 I had already decided that I wanted to do something computer related, so my mother did all the leg work into getting me into university.
 Further postponing the my ownership of adult responsibilities.

 That being said, I knew university was the _real deal_.
 Felt the weight of not getting any scholarships or being a model student, even more.
 This was the big leagues, not just the extended high-school program the 2 year college felt like.
 I entered university with my newly forming work ethic though, on the back of my parent's dime.
+I was no longer working hard for material things, but to make my parent's more proud of me.

 Needless to say, university was a brand new experience.
 I was responsible for myself, I was alone for the first time, _and_ I could not mess up my grades.
 There is a saying: "Good Grades, Sleep, and a Social Life, pick two."
 Well, I chose the first two, not that I had a blooming social life to start off with.
 So my first two semesters, I did really well in all of my courses.
 The cherry on top was I enjoyed the major I was given.